Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Experiments Results

 \subsection{Datasets \& Prepocessing}

-We use 7 annotated brain MRI databases, each with different MRI modalities and segmentation tasks collected from different sites: \textbf{ATLAS} v2.0 \cite{liew2022large} for stroke lesion, \textbf{BRATS} 2016 \cite{bakas2017advancing} for tumor, \textbf{MSSEG} \cite{commowick2018objective} for multiple sclerosis, \textbf{TBI} from our site for traumatic brain injury, \textbf{WMH} \cite{AECRSD_2022} for White Matter Hyperintensity, \textbf{ISLES} 2015's SISS subtask \cite{maier2017isles} for stroke lesion, and \textbf{Tumor2} for tumour segmentation from our institution.
-The data is split into training and validation data.
-Tab.~\ref{tab:database_modalities} gives an overview of the data sizes and modalities.
-We resample the images to 1x1x1 mm, skull-strip and apply z-score intensity normalization, and combine all lesion types across databases into a single 'lesion' label.
+We use 7 annotated brain lesion MRI databases, each with different MRI modalities and segmentation tasks, collected from different sites: \textbf{ATLAS} v2.0 \cite{liew2022large} for stroke lesion, \textbf{BRATS} \cite{bakas2017advancing} via the Medical Segmentation Decathlon \cite{antonelli2022medical} for tumor, \textbf{MSSEG} \cite{commowick2018objective} for multiple sclerosis, \textbf{TBI} from our site for traumatic brain injury, \textbf{WMH} \cite{AECRSD_2022} for White Matter Hyperintensity, \textbf{ISLES} 2015's SISS subtask \cite{maier2017isles} for stroke lesion, and \textbf{Tumor2} for tumour segmentation from our institution.
+The dataset is divided into training/validation sets as follows: BRATS (444/40), MSSEG (37/16), ATLAS (459/195), TBI (156/125), WMH (42/18), ISLES (20/8), and Tumor2 (40/17).
+For the zero-shot generalization experiments (Sec.~\ref{sec:discussion}, Tab.~\ref{tab:generalization}), all samples are used to evaluate the model.
+For the Oracle results (Tab.~\ref{tab:generalization}), where the model is trained on the target database and not all samples can be used for evaluation, we apply 3-fold cross-validation, ensuring each sample is used for evaluation once.
+Tab.~\ref{tab:database_modalities} gives an overview of the available modalities.
+We resample the images to 1x1x1 mm, skull-strip, apply z-score intensity normalization, and combine all lesion types across databases into a single `lesion' label.